 Function ELP is available in the auxiliary FAT.
 It is a FOCAL program like the one listed below, which calculates the perimeter from the semi-axis values input in Y and X stack registers - a sweet and short application of the Elliptic Integrals at work.
-Note how the (pesky) input conventions are observed: the parameter k is squared!
+Note how the (pesky) input conventions are observed: the parameter k needs to be squared!